ttelcl/fldvault/FldVault.Core/Mvlt/FileFormat.mvlt.md

 Each data block is encrypted using AES-GCM encryption, with the following
 parameters:
-* The compression algorithm is AES-GCM
+* The encryption algorithm is AES-GCM
 * The nonce is 12 bytes (generated based on the current time, with a twist to guarantee that it is unique)
 * The authentication tag is 16 bytes
-* The AES-GCM associated data always has length 16 bytes.
+* The AES-GCM "associated data" always has length 16 bytes.
 However, its content varies depending on block type.
-  * Type 0x00 (first block):
+  * Type 'PREM' (first block):
-    * 16 bytes: the key guid
+    * 16 bytes: The first 16 bytes of the file header (the signature, version, and creation time stamp).
-  * Type 0x01, 0x02 and 0x03 (later blocks):
+  * Types 'DCMP', 'DUNC' and 'POST' (later blocks):
     * 16 bytes: the authentication tag of the previous block.
 Note that this is always well defined, because the first block is always a type 0x00 block.

 Each block is serialized as follows:
-* Size + type (4 bytes):
-  * The lower 3 bytes: Size: the total size of this block in this file in bytes (including this size+flags field itself)
-  * The upper byte: block type (0x00, 0x01, 0x02 or 0x03)
-* Unpacked size (4 bytes): the unpacked size of the block content, in bytes.
-  * For types 0x00 and 0x03, this is the size of the UTF 8 JSON string bytes after decompression.
-  * For types 0x01 and 0x02, this is the size of the data after decompression.
-* Nonce (12 bytes): the nonce used for this block
-* Authentication tag (16 bytes): the authentication tag for this block
-* Content.
-  * For types 0x00 and 0x03, this is the UTF 8 JSON string, not compressed
-  * For types 0x01 and 0x02, this is the data.
-For type 0x01 this is compressed using BZ2 compression (level 9).
-For type 0x02, this is uncompressed (and assuming it doesn't compress well, i.e. the plaintext is already compressed).

 | Offset | Name | Size | Notes |
 | --- | --- | --- | --- |